markgpritchard/StochasticTransitionModels.jl/docs/src/index.md

  0  4  6
  0  4  6
 ```

+Note that the argument `rng` is optional in all functions.
+It is provided here along with use of `StableRNGs.jl` to ensure reproducability of the examples.

 The frequency of recording results can be changed with the `saveat` keyword argument, or by specifying a frequency in the timerange.